For An Increase in Faith

 I started wearing my rosary recently because I remembered the advise I got from my mom, back when I had nightmares as a child, to wear the rosary.
 I had confessed to her about all of my nightmares when one in particular seemed to have broken through into reality.
 The first time but not the last. (oh, sorry, I just remembered the first time was when I was maybe 5 or younger or a little older by months.
 I went to my mom but I did not speak about the dream.
 Because it happens quite often that I remember things after the fact and go back to amend my post, I must apologise in advance.
 I do not mean to lie.).
 Anyway, my mom had also given me some Psalms and told me to say them as well as to pray the Rosary but I stopped after a short while.
 I was too tired to pray and I didn’t want to have to rely on the rosary or on anything or anyone, even if it did work when I prayed.
 I have known about the power of the rosary from my mom, and an exorcist speak about it when he placed it around a possessed person’s neck but I didn’t know about the things in “The secret of the Rosary”, prior to this week, and I can 100% relate to the stories being said and I resonate so strongly with the emphasis on the meditation on our Lord’s Passion being the way to arrive at perfection, so, I know the Blessed Virgin Mary was leading me to it.

 Anyone who speaks badly or in a reserved manner about people wearing the Rosary should take care in their speech.
-I have heard the argument for this negative view being that a pop star wore it as a jewellery, and to that I say, people wear the Religious habit of a priests or Nuns as costumes or even to mock or to blaspheme, but I do not believe this has caused any priest or nun to have a reserve about wearing the Religious Habit.
-My advice to anyone who has a reserve would be to try to acknowledge to themselves the real reason they are reserved and set themselves free with the truth.
+I have heard the argument for this negative view held by some Catholics being that a pop star wore it as a jewellery, and as such the Rosary should not be worn as Jewellery, as though the Rosary should be considered Jewellery by a Catholic when a Catholic sees it being worn.
+People wear the Religious habit of priests or Nuns as costumes or even to mock or to blaspheme, but I find it hard to believe this has caused any priest or nun to have a reserve about wearing the Religious Habit or Catholics seeing it being worn because it is supposed to mean something to us.
+My advice to anyone who may have a reserve towards the religious habit or wearing the Rosary openly would be to try to acknowledge to themselves the real reason they are reserved and set themselves free with the truth.
 “And you will know the truth and the truth will make you free.”.

 I have a hard time believing anyone wearing a Rosary openly in the US and Canada is expecting to be loved for wearing it.
 I questioned myself for days on whether I was afraid to wear it openly, instead of hidden, and the truth is I was, even if I told myself I am at work so, I should not do it.
 I have been praying for courage and the fervour of the saints because, as I told Jesus, I am lacking in Fervour.
 I had many thoughts yesterday about how I believe it is a tremendous good to wear the Rosary openly and after the thoughts which I do not quite remember (or perhaps I have shared some in this post already), I asked myself a question, “Then, why are you not wearing the Rosary openly?”.
 I surprised myself when I pulled out my Rosary in the open.
 I was conscious about it briefly then I forgot I was wearing it, until I got a stare from a colleague, but no question.
 My prayer is to have the courage to continue to wear it and to be able answer any question when asked.
 Another beautiful thing happened before I pulled out my Rosary, I did not shy back from speaking about Jesus and the transformative power of life through Christ to a colleague.
 I felt so happy.
 I know it is little since there is still so much to speak about, but to me who lacks courage, it is everything.